Occupational Therapy

 -Mindfulness-Based Stress Reduction (MBSR)

-Post-graduate training and continuing education in Lifestyle Redesign, Home Modifications, Trauma-Informed Care, Motivational Interviewing, Nature-Based Therapy, Yoga Therapy, Trauma-Informed Yoga, Cognitive-Behavioral Therapy, Dialectical Behavior Therapy
+Post-graduate training and continuing education in Acceptance & Commitment Therapy (ACT), Lifestyle Redesign, Home Modifications, Trauma-Informed Care, Motivational Interviewing, Nature-Based Therapy, Yoga Therapy, Trauma-Informed Yoga, Cognitive-Behavioral Therapy, Dialectical Behavior Therapy

 -

-Experience working as an OT in adult and pediatric mental health, early intervention, and schools
+Experience working as an occupational therapist in adult and pediatric mental health, early intervention, and schools

 International travel, work, and volunteer experience in Australia, Mozambique, Japan, and Guatemala

-As an occupational therapist, I help you look at how you ‘occupy’ your time and the impact it has on your health and wellbeing.
+As an occupational therapist, I help you look at how you occupy your time and the impact it has on your health and well-being.
 Are your daily activities and environment supporting your wellness and the life you want?
-Can you imagine what a better life looks like for you?

 Focusing on you and your natural environment, the benefits of therapy transfer to your daily life more quickly and sustainably.
 Habits and routines are more easily established.
 Contextual and environmental influences are more easily considered.
 Ultimately, you feel better more of the time, in your daily life, outside of therapy.